The importance of a logoPosted on: October 9, 2018 11:00 am

 A logo is a symbol that is synonymous with your brand, a sign of your business, your seal of approval and more often than not, the key for a consumer’s decision making.
 In a world that is saturated with branding and symbolism having a logo that not only represents your brand correctly but one that also stands out amongst your competitors can be a challenge, that is where branding agencies (such as Kaizen Brand Evolution) step in.
 Your logo says a lot about your business, from the typeface to the mark or symbol, the logo you chose to represent your business should do this as truthfully and as tastefully as possible.

-It’s fair to say that we all can sort of tell the difference from what a bakery in a country village would chose as a typeface or a symbol to represent exactly what they do.
-Something nice and soft, maybe some texture or handwriting and perhaps even throw in a little ‘established 1946’ in there to make sure everyone knows this is a family business – fantastic.
-We can kind of picture that in our heads, that realisation that there is and should be a clear difference in choosing logo styles and formats to suit what you do.
-I’m not saying that is the right way to create a logo for a bakery by the ways I just anted to raise that distinction as we as consumers kind of have an idea of what a logo should and should not look like.
-With this in mind picture the likes of Facebook or Google with the bakery, family-esk logo, you can’t, as it wouldn’t really happen in that industry landscape – this is important in the understanding the power of a symbol, of a typeface and of course of a colour.
-Google’s logo is clean, modern, reflects their mission ‘”To organize the world’s information and make it universally accessible and useful.”
+A businesses logo depends on the type of business you are in, for example, a village bakery might choose something nice and soft, maybe some texture or handwriting and perhaps even throw in a little ‘established 1946’ in there to make sure everyone knows this is a family business – fantastic.
+There is and should be a clear difference in choosing logo styles and formats to suit what you do, not saying that there is a right way to create a logo for a bakery, but recognising that distinction that as a consumer we have an idea of what a logo should and should not look like.
+With this in mind, picture the likes of Facebook or Google with this style of logo.
+You can’t, as it wouldn’t really happen in that industry landscape – this is important in the understanding the power of a symbol, of a typeface and of course of a colour.
+Google’s logo is clean, modern, reflects their mission “To organise the world’s information and make it universally accessible and useful.”
 It is EXTREMELY important to get these elements right when thinking of or designing a logo.

-One big difference in getting your logo right is the investment in it, of course for a start-up with no design experience or money, calling upon a family member with a B in GCSE art can seem like the easy option and you have something, anything to get you started right? – Wrong.
-Realising that your logo is as important as you product, your workforce, your computer, is a head start that you will have over other new starts in your industry as well as existing competitors.
-The logo has the power to create intrigue, develop reputation and make you look perhaps more established than you are, intern making people trust you more.
+One big difference in getting your logo right is the investment in it, of course for a start-up with no design experience or money, calling upon a family member with a B in GCSE art can seem like the easy option and you have something, anything to get you started, right? – Wrong.
+Realising that your logo is as important as your product, your workforce, your computer, is a head start that you will have over other new starts in your industry as well as existing competitors.
+The logo has the power to create intrigue, develop a reputation and make you look perhaps more established than you are, intern making people trust you more.
 Your logo, done right, by a designer can help you reach your ambition way before you have reached it yourself.
-Preparing you for your ambition at the start will make selling you product or service a walk in the park, why?
-Because you already look like you are ready for bigger and better things, and also you have the understanding of what a successful logo should look like at such an early stage.
+Preparing you for your ambition at the start will make selling your product or service a walk in the park because you already look like you are ready for bigger and better things and also you have a strong brand presence at such an early stage.